 If you’ve spent any time on the internet you’ve probably seen your fair share of GIFs, ranging from the mildly amusing to the downright annoying.
-Tiresome memes aside though, it seems that Microsoft have found a genuinely useful application for GIFs.
+Tiresome memes aside though, it seems that Microsoft has found a genuinely useful application for GIFs.

 A new Office 365 feature allows you to save an entire PowerPoint presentation as an animated GIF, meaning that it can loop continuously without the need to change between slides.
 Here’s how it’s done.